PrincetonUniversity/globus-stats/README.md

 ## Important Notes
   - NEVER upload `client.secret` file (`client.secret` is in `.gitignore` for safety.).
 Never hardcode client secret passcode in any code that can get uploaded to Github.
+  - This work is licensed under the **GNU General Public License v3.0**.